tulz-app/frontroute/README.md

 ```

-For path—matching we have the following directives:
+For path-matching we have the following directives:

 ### `pathEnd: Directive0`